Transportation of Dangerous Goods (TDG) - Overview

 A dangerous goods safety mark can be a label, placard, orange panel, sign, mark, letter, word, number or abbreviation, or any combination of these things.
 Safety marks provide quick identification of the dangerous goods' and their hazards.

-The type of dangerous goods marks required will depend on the size of the container and on the classification of the dangerous goods.
-If the individual containment is 450 liters or less, a label is required.
+The type of dangerous goods safety marks required will depend on the size of the container and on the classification of the dangerous goods.
+If the individual containment is 450 litres or less, a label is required.
 If the containment is greater than 450 litres, a placard is required.
 The type of label or placard required depends on the dangerous goods class.
-This information is specified in Part 4 and TDG’s bulletin on safety marks.
+This information is specified in Part 4 of the TDG Regulations and TDG's bulletin on safety marks.

 As a minimum, the shipping document must contain:

 - Description of the dangerous goods in the following order: